-An impressive rhubarb tea cake with a custard layer baked in the centre of the cake.
+A stunning Rhubarb Custard Tea Cake with a thick custard layer baked in the centre of the cake.
 Delight your family and friends with this beautiful rhubarb cake.

 My parents used to sell a cake in their bakery which was made of two brioche-like sponges, sandwiched together with a thick, bright yellow custard and sprinkled on top with flaked almonds.
 This vanilla-rich cake was called a Bee-Sting, a funny name for a cake which I didn’t think much about as a child, preferring to concentrate my efforts on how many slices I could eat before my mum would put the remaining slices out on the counter to sell.
 Thinking now about the name, I can only laugh out loud at what it might imply!

 When I first flicked through The Cake Stall by The Australian Women’s Weekly, I came across this recipe for Rhubarb Custard Tea Cake and was instantly reminded of the Bee-Sting.
 But unlike the Bee-Sting where the custard is added after the cake is baked, here, the custard layer is baked as part of the cake, producing a wonderfully layered cake straight from the oven.
 I couldn’t wait to try this recipe but first had to wait for rhubarb to come into season.
 And when I spotted the bright pink stems at the supermarket recently, I knew that I had a treat in store.

 Being an Australian Women’s Weekly recipe, this cake is fairly easy to put together, not least because the custard is made using custard powder, an ingredient which is also incorporated into the cake batter to provide some colour (yellow), add flavour (vanilla) and also create lightness (from the cornflour).
 I used Bird’s custard powder in this recipe, but you could use any brand you like.